jaxcksn/nanoleafMusic/README.md

 <img src="./assets/icon.png" align="right" width="200"/>

 # NanoleafMusic
-### Notice: v2 is getting started with development very soon.
-Keep an eye on this repo for updates.
+### This project is no longer be developed due to changes with the Nanoleaf API and discontinuation of the product.

 > Sync your Nanoleaf Light Panels with Spotify